 Foundational Implications for Systems of Record to Systems of Innovation

-- Client-Server: mechanisms to leverage power of central computers and desktop systems to overcome cost/performance limitations of mainframe computing
+- Client-Server: mechanisms to leverage the power of central computers and desktop systems to overcome cost/performance limitations of mainframe computing

 - Proprietary technologies: business systems relying on programming languages like FORTRAN and COBOL were unable to meet the needs of the 1990s, so enterprise software firms developed focused new languages and architectures*